 My Policy Objectives

-- A Guaranteed Job or Guaranteed Retraining for all who are able to work.
-A legally enforceable right to one or the other.
+- A Guarantee of Employment, Self-employment, or Retraining for all who are able to work.
+A legally enforceable right to one of the three.
 This is the fundamental plank, more transformative, if we achieve it, than all else.

 - The Right to a Childhood Without Fear: Restoring sanity in setting limits to private weapons ownership.
 Transforming our most crime-ridden cities, where America's least advantaged children are 24/7 in a shooting gallery.
 A Marshall Plan for Baltimore.
 Building a Wealth-Stake in Poor Neighborhoods through Home Ownership by Those at the Bottom.
 Rethinking Imprisonment.
 Using inner-city creativity and energy to bring beauty to the mean streets of America.
 Immediate: Two Months of Safety = Sleep-away camp for the kids in our worst cities.

 - A Living Wage and a Livable Work-life: A $15/hour minimum wage, or retraining, supplemented by the earned income tax credit.
 Putting shorter hours back on the national agenda, after an 80 year hiatus.
 Expanding leisure.
 Slowing down.
 Transition from the Job System to Self-Employment.

 - Free higher education in all public colleges (just as I had at City College of New York).
 Untying education spending from personal earnings.
 Free public childcare as well.
 Education for simple living.
 Learning how to be happy without being rich, without having to have more than the other guy.
 Accessing, through education, the wealth that we have by virtue of inheriting great works of literature.
 This means schools in which each and every student loves to read and learns how to be “value added” to the world.